 A license or certificate from the U.S. Nuclear Regulatory Commission (NRC) is required before any entity is permitted to operate a civilian nuclear facility or receive risk-significant nuclear or radioactive material.
 Records of the formal NRC regulatory process and licensing and certificate reviews are a means of identifying the nuclear facilities and other entities that use, acquire, transport, or dispose of risk-significant nuclear or radioactive material.

-The collection, purchase, conversion, transformation, sharing, exchanging, or creation of geospatial data that were selected to meet the business needs identified (stage 3 of the geospatial data lifecycle).
+Identify the mechanism(s) for the collection, purchase, conversion, transformation, sharing, exchanging, or creation of geospatial data that were selected to meet the business needs (stage 3 of the geospatial data lifecycle).

 Oceans and coasts

 The Oceans and Coasts community Web page is organized around coastal and ocean framework data, or data needed for research, planning, and management of coastal and ocean resources.
 These data include, but are not limited to, bathymetry, shoreline, sea floor mapping, habitat, land cover, seismic data, fisheries, and marine boundaries.
 This community seeks to provide access to these data, clearinghouses, and applications; as well as information about the activities, programs, and committees that support the ocean and coastal community.
 The Oceans and Coast community is co-led by the Interagency Working Group on Ocean and Coastal Mapping and the FGDC’s Marine and Coastal Spatial Data Subcommittee.
 For more information on these efforts, refer to the “committees, programs, and organization” section of the community.

 Offshore minerals include minerals occurring in submerged lands.
 Examples of marine minerals include oil, gas, sulfur, gold, sand and gravel, and manganese.